Sajantoor/udp-implementation/README.md

 # Low Level UDP Implementation in Rust

-Implementation of a low level UDP and IPv4 protocols in Rust using tun/tap devices.
+Low level implementation of UDP and IPv4 protocols in Rust using tun/tap devices.
+This only works on Linux.
+This is a learning project, not intended for any real world use.

 ## Setup